-In the cases of most people, one ounce of alcohol will result in a .015 BAC, which can be detected for approximately 36 hours in the system.
+In the cases of most people, consumption of one ounce of alcohol will result in a .015 BAC, which can be detected for approximately 36 hours in the system.
 There is no specific measurement that will be able to predict the accuracy of this length of time, since each person metabolizes alcohol at a slightly different rate.

 If you are consuming more than one standard drink per hour, your blood begins to retain more alcohol than the liver can break down.
-This amount accumulated amount is your BAC.
-The legal alcohol limit for a person’s BAC while driving is under .08.
+This accumulated amount is your BAC.
+The legal alcohol level for a person’s BAC while driving is under .08.
 If you are above this amount and get pulled over, this is when you may be issued a DUI or DWI.
 It takes over 5 hours for alcohol to leave the system to stay at a .08 limit.

 Length of Time Alcohol Stays in the Blood